Fen supported the customer in a number of key system choices relating to:

 Fen had to be mindful that the core modem hardware design would become a key building block for future products on the client's roadmap.

-A suite of tools were developed to isolate and test each element of the system solution.
+A suite of tools was developed to isolate and test each element of the system solution.

 - Bluetooth emulators were used to bypass the cellular infrastructure during development of the embedded lawn mover module.